 If surpassing others is not important to you, there's no rational reason to feel upset about being surpassed.
 If surpassing others is important to you, then living in denial is the worst thing you can do to your personal growth.
 Dealing with repeated failure and the weight of expectations is an absolute necessity for developing a strong mental game.

 You're browsing the forums and stumble upon a new project: a microkernel in pure x86 assembly, written by a 12-year old prodigy.
-You click on their GitHub profile and find they implemented PAXOS in Agda and contributed PRs to Kubernetes, Linux and Blub.
+You click on their GitHub profile and find they implemented PAXOS in Agda and contributed PRs to Linux and LLVM.
 The result?
 Insecurity, jealousy, imposter syndrome.
 Let's see two ways of responding to these feelings.

 A good response includes introspection.
 It minimizes judgement of others and avoids excessive relativization/excuse-finding.
 Here are some examples:- The reason I got into this field is my love for computer science.
 The existence of this kid doesn't change that.